B1 Free Archiver Introduces Version 1.4.69 for Desktop

-)-- B1 Free Archiver unveils its brand-new 1.4.69 version with a genuinely revolutionary approach to data safety, better customization and usability.
-B1 Free Archiver users now can create password-protected ZIP archives and repack them safely.
-B1 has considerably improved its installation process flow, enabled file preview both inside and outside an archive and added support for RAR5 format.
-Moreover, B1 Free Archiver has updated its language database so that now B1 speaks 36 languages.
+B1 Free Archiver introduces new 1.4.69 version release.
+Major features include creation and safe repack of encrypted ZIP archives, improvements in installation process flow, enabled file preview both inside and outside an archive, support for RAR5 format.
+B1 Free Archiver has updated its language database and now is available in 36 languages.

 What’s new in version 1.4.69:

 ZIP archives encryption